6uoMycop/intersections/README.md

 # intersections

-Program takes set of segments which represent a circuit.
+Program takes set of points which represent a circuit.
 Prints out number of intersections between these segments.

 ## USAGE: